-Brad Terhune traces his artistic practice to a childhood spent drawing, painting, and making objects.
-Focusing on collage, painting, photography, and mixed media, his work often addresses political and social justice issues, but he also explores the absurdity of life and the ebb and flow of the weird and wonderful.
+Brad Terhune traces his artistic practice to a childhood spent drawing, painting and making objects.
+Focusing on collage, his work explores what it means to be human in the natural world and the one we have made for ourselves.
 The possibilities that arise from the juxtaposition of images manifest in works that have recognizable forms, seen in unique ways.
-Exhibiting regularly throughout the NY/NJ area, Brad’s work is in collections in Japan, England, France, and throughout the United States.
+This perspective makes its way into his photographs and paintings as well.